 That said, snow does not get into the top of the boot easily.
 If you live in a drier climate or save this boot for cold and dry days, the Kamik performs really well.
 If you really need top-notch weather protection, check out the Sorel Joan of Arctic.
 For something less bulky, we like the Shellista III, which is waterproof in up to 11 inches of water!

-If you're more interested in a waterproof hiking boot, be sure to check out the Chilkat III and the Editors' Choice-winning Oboz Bridger Insulated boot, two of the most weatherproof winter boots tested.
-These boots are entirely waterproof to their gussets and keep snow out.
+If you're more interested in a waterproof hiking boot, be sure to check out the the Editors' Choice-winning Oboz Bridger Insulated boot, one of the most weatherproof winter boots tested.
+The Bridgers are entirely waterproof to their gussets and will keep snow out.

 If this boot gets soaked it will take at least a day or two to dry.
 If you live in a climate with wet winters, we recommend investing in a boot with a removable liner like the Sorel Joan of Arctic or Sorel Caribou.